sherlock-audit/2023-05-ironbank-judging/README.md

 Hi @hrishibhat @sherlock-admin
 I believe my issue has been omitted https://github.com/sherlock-audit/2023-05-ironbank-judging/issues/471#issue-1751647942

+**jacksanford1**

+Issue was labeled "Won't Fix" by protocol team.
+Categorizing as an acknowledged issue.

 # Issue M-2: PriceOracle will use the wrong price if the Chainlink registry returns price outside min/max range